 After retiring from LibertyHealth, I returned to the Baruch program for four years as Adjunct Professor and started writing case studies.
 I developed case studies based on my CEO experiences.
 Interestingly case studies on failures provided better Lessons Learned than cases on successes.
 I also used Harvard Case Studies, and invited “Visiting” Professors to present cases typically related to the new realities of Obamacare, mostly C-Level executives I was still in touch with from my first stint at Baruch.
 I was very proud of what they had accomplished and shared.

 In retirement I have watched health care disruption become so complex that there are few, if any, up-to-date case studies.
-So I developed a method of “raw” contemporaneous cases studies each developed by curating news articles into a coherent thread, after a topic has called out to me.
-Topics come from navigating the system (think out-of-network physicians, for example), news feeds, and friends and family.
+So I developed a method of “rapid response” content development by curating news articles into a coherent thread, after a topic has called out to me.

-Now, my Career Capstone Project is to bring “raw” cases to AUPHA that can be used in real-time, meaning they can start a discussion for immediate use in class.
+Now, my Career Capstone Project is to prepare content that can be used in real-time, meaning they can start a discussion for immediate use in class. .

-B. To identify CCCS topics sign-up for daily automatic health care news feeds.
+B. To identify topics sign-up for daily automatic health care news feeds.
 For example:

 1. STAT https://www.statnews.com/